 How to apply:

 Shake the bottle well, then pour a little in here and there as you walk around the pond.
 If you have a boat and bottom diffused aeration you could also pour right into the boil coming up from the diffuser.
 Wait 12-24 hour for the pond dye to fully color the water.
-The action of the pond waves, heating and cooling will distribute the dye thru out the pond.
+The action of the pond waves, heating and cooling will distribute the dye through out the pond.

 Unique bottle with handle helps prevent spills.